kekyo/ExtremeFeedbackDevice/README.md

 ## History

 * At first, I was exciting agile software development weaves.
 I made XFD device in 2006.
   * It was very standard formal style, using the signal light.
-* I have no idea how to communicate easy way between PC/Server and devices.
+  * I did have no idea how to communicate easy way between PC/Server and devices.
 So I made with PC's printer parallel port.

 ![Old XFD by parallel interface](images/OldParallelXFD.jpg)